RaphaeleL/nvim/README.md

 # NaaVim

 <b>Useable for </b>
-macOS · Linux · (Windows)
+macOS · Linux · Windows

-> **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete IDE layer for `nvim` and easily customizable.
+> **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux, MacOS and Windows. **NaaVim** is a complete IDE layer for `nvim` and easily customizable.
 It includes some useful plugins, but not everything the `nvim` Community provides, for example no dap.
-Windows should somehow working, it's not tested, maybe with some small changes.
-Uhh and it's LazyLoading the Plugins, so the startuptime is *Blazyingly Fast*.
+Uhh and it's Lazy Loading the Plugins, so the startup time is *Blazyingly Fast*.

 ## Install

-> Neovim 0.9.1
+> Neovim 0.9.4

 You can install `nvim` using a package manager, but keep in mind that `nvim` may be updated to a newer version when you update packages.
 This can lead to a plugin suddenly not working anymore.